Italian (Minor)

 A minor in Italian studies enables students to enhance the marketable skills and knowledge they acquire in their major program with additional communication and cultural competencies.

-Students with the minor often pursue careers in political analysis, education, tourism and hospitality, the military and sociology or marketing.
+Students with the minor often pursue careers in political analysis, education, tourism and hospitality, the military, sociology or marketing.

 Example Careers